-SOM Mexico News2024-02-13T09:30:03-07:00
+SOM Mexico News2024-10-17T13:42:30-07:00

 SOM Mexico

-In 2019, faithful Mexican leaders bringing the gospel witness to the unreached tribal areas of the Sierra Madres Mountains established SOM-Mexico.
+In 2019, faithful Mexican leaders, bringing the Gospel witness to the unreached tribal areas of the Sierra Madres Mountains, established SOM-Mexico.
 This is a dangerous area to navigate with banditry and drug cartels.
-They are using aviation to access remote and hostile areas with the gospel.
+They are using aviation to access remote and hostile areas with the Gospel.
 When nurturing new house churches in the mountains, they bring practical supplies and Bibles.

-Meet Humberto, Director of SOM – Mexico
+Meet the Director of SOM – Mexico

 0%